paperrobots/buckets/readme.txt

 == Changelog ==
+= 0.3.9 =
+[Fixed] - Fixed some styling issues on the bucket field.
+[Fixed] - Had an issue where Bucket pages were showing up in google results.
+Especialy if using an SEO plugin.
+Changed how the custom post type is setup.
+Using publicly_queryable set to false.
+This hides it from plugins like Yoast.
+If you run into any issues with this please make a posts on the forums or contact me on my website. https://matthewrestorff.com

 = 0.3.8 =
 [Fixed] - Javascript issue pulling buckets in sidebar field after new ACF 5.5.2 update